nus-cs2113-AY2324S1/tp/docs/team/stanleyw00.md

 * Set up GitHub Team Organisation and Repository
 * Set up issue tracker and milestones
 * Set up releases for v1.0, v1.5, v2.0 and v2.1
-* Creating and managing issues in the issue tracker
+* Created and managed issues in the issue tracker
 * Instances of help other team members in online and offline meetings.

 ### Review/Mentoring Contributions